 Arrest Warrants in Tampa

-Don’t just wait to be arrested on an outstanding arrest warrant or direct capias.
-The attorneys at Sammis Law Firm, in Tampa, FL, welcome your calls to discuss a better way.
-By taking a proactive approach to addressing the warrant, you can help resolve your case on the best terms.
+Don’t wait to be arrested on an outstanding warrant or direct capias.
+The attorneys at Sammis Law Firm in Tampa, FL, welcome your calls to discuss a better way.
+By proactively addressing the warrant, you can help resolve your case on the best terms.

 In 2018, more than 15,000 warrants remained active in Hillsborough County.
 Even more surprising, a recent study found that one (1) out of five (5) misdemeanor traffic cases in Hillsborough County resulted in a capias warrant being issued for a failure to appear in court.